Skip to content

 The £100,000 Income Tax Trap — The 60% Problem

-This is one of the most punishing and misunderstood features of the UK tax system.
+This is one of the most punishing features of the UK tax system.
 When your income exceeds £100,000, your Personal Allowance is gradually withdrawn at £1 for every £2 earned above £100,000.

 The result: on income between £100,000 and £125,140, you effectively pay 60% marginal tax — the 40% higher rate on the extra income, plus 20% on the allowance you lose.